Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Numerical method

-The discretised eigenvalue problem is solved using a global eigenvalue problem solver with the QR algorithm for non-Hermitian matrices based on the \textsc{Lapack} routine named \textsc{Zgeev}.
-The procedure of constructing a global matrix and finding all eigenvalues was already established in some previous studies such as \citet[p.
+A global eigenvalue problem solver with the QR algorithm for non-Hermitian matrices, based on the \textsc{Lapack} routine named \textsc{Zgeev}, is used to solve the discretised eigenvalue problem.
+The procedure of constructing a global matrix and finding all eigenvalues has been established in previous studies, such as \citet[p.
 241]{Fabre2006}.
-Nonetheless, as shown in \eqref{matrix_evp}, our formulation directly results in the standard eigenvalue problem rather than the generalised form and thus it is sufficient to construct only one matrix of dimension $2M \times 2M$, which effectively reduces time for computation.
+However, as shown in \eqref{matrix_evp}, our formulation directly results in the standard eigenvalue problem rather than the generalised form.
+Thus, it is sufficient to construct only one matrix of dimension $2M \times 2M$, with a reduction in the number of state variables from 4 to 2.